 This nipple balm is almost twice the price of comparable options.
 And, coming in a 1 oz container, it may not last as long as you you need it to.
 This specific blend of ingredients has an unusual smell that some dislike.
 That said, it is not very strong and fades quickly after application.
 Our tester felt that Boobease was a bit oily for her, but this is inevitable with a plant-based cream.
 There are a few comparable products, but Bamboobies is one of our favorite lanolin-free nipple balms.
 We love the silky texture, and if you can get past the scent, this may be perfect for you.

 Why You Should Trust Us

-Abriah Wofford is a Senior Review Editor at BabyGearLab and has been testing mom and baby-related products for over 6 years.
-She laid the foundation of this review with many research hours on each nipple cream, its ingredients, and alternative uses.
-Justice Wofford, a newly breastfeeding mother, used each product over a multi-week period and commented on her personal experience with each cream's soothing ability.
+Abriah Wofford is a Senior Review Editor at BabyGearLab and has been testing mom and baby-related products for over six years.
+She laid the foundation of this review with many research hours on each nipple cream, its ingredients, and its alternative uses.
+Justice Wofford, a newly breastfeeding mother, used each product over a multi-week period and commented on her experience with each cream's soothing ability.

 Getting a Good Latch

 While nipple cream is excellent, continuous or extreme nipple pain may indicate underlying concerns.
 Aside from some brief or minor soreness, breastfeeding or pumping should not be a difficult or painful experience.
 According to La Leche League International, if you are experiencing cracked or chapped nipples, it may be due to a problem with the baby's latch, position, suck, or possible infection.